Design

 Characters typically earn in-game money (Eurobucks or Eddies) doing these jobs but the game economy is 'cyclical' ie. any money acquired will most likely be spent on medical treatment, equipment and so on.
 Money is just an excuse to do things, not an end in itself that has any purpose.

-Most content is of the action/adventure variety and we do not dwell on the more political Cyberpunk themes of oppression/rebellion beyond "The Corporations are the bad guys".
+Most content is of the action/adventure variety and we do not dwell on the more political Cyberpunk themes of oppression/rebellion beyond "The Corporations are the bad guys and trying to fuck you over".

 PvE or PvP?